martinwork/sonification/docs/playArray.md

 **array**: an array containing the tones.

-**duration**: a number specifying the amount of time during which all the tones will play.
+**duration**: a number specifying the amount of time during which each tone will play.

 ## Example